dlueth/qoopido.demand/README.md

 - only state information needs to be JSON.parsed
 - relative paths can/will be resolved relative to an eventual parent module
 - support for handling modules, legacy scripts, bundles (concatenated scripts like from [jsdelivr](https://github.com/jsdelivr/jsdelivr#load-multiple-files-with-single-http-request)), CSS and JSON included
+- optional support for requesting auto-bundles per module
-- additional custom handlers can be added easily
+- additional custom handlers & plugins can be added easily
+- plugins for cookie support, lzstring compression and SRI included
 - support for "probes" which are similar to require.js "shims", yet more flexible
 - support for "patterns" which are mostly equivalent to require.js "paths"
 - success handlers get passed **all** resolved modules